Sauerkraut: a traditional gift for your gut, your bones and our overall health.

 1 Quart glass ball jar with lid

 00:00:00 Hi.
 This is Irma Jennings from food for Healthy Bones.
 And I’m here with my kitchen mate, Vicky Sarnoff.
-And of course, Kelly is here because Kelly is a skeleton that lives in this hole.
+And of course, Skelly is here because Skelly is a skeleton that lives in us all.
 What we’re about to explain and show and demonstrate today is sauerkraut.
 And why does that matter?
 Because our gut health is the vital aspect of all health, bone health, heart health.
 Overall health is good health.
 Sauerkraut is a wonderful, probiotic and natural probiotic to support good health.
-So Vicky is gonna tell us about it, the nuances of it.
+Vicki is gonna tell us about it, the nuances of it.

-00:01:38 And, um, I want you to wash your hands first before you start working, and then remove that outer layer, which is sort of the dirty layer of the cabbage.
-But we’re not going to wash the cabbage because we’ll need the bacteria that comes from the soil, which is eventually going to make the lack of bacillus plant tarom that we need deferment.
-But this is organic cabbage.
+00:01:38 I want you to wash your hands first before you start working, and then remove that outer layer, which is sort of the dirty layer of the cabbage.
+But we’re not going to wash the cabbage because we’ll need the bacteria that comes from the soil, which is eventually going to make the Lactobacillus brevis and Lactobacillus plantarum that we need to ferment.
+This is organic cabbage.
 Absolutely.
-Start with organic cab, okay, because you don’t want the creepy crawly.
-You know, you know the herbicides or any of those things.
+Start with organic cabbage, okay, because you don’t want the creepy crawly.
+You know the herbicides, pesticides or any of those things.

-00:02:07 So, uh, we take our cabbage on, cut it in half, have a you know, good starting knife, and once it’s in half, you have to cut out the core.
+00:02:07 We take our cabbage on, cut it in half, have a you know, good starting knife, and once it’s in half, you have to cut out the core.
 And once the core is removed, you can start slicing the cabbage.

 00:02:26 It doesn’t really matter.
 You could even have thicker ones.
 If you ever eat kimchi, it’s often very similar process, just different spices.

-00:02:34 So but but for my for my very much perfectionist clients who want to make sure that it’s exactly right, that’s not necessary, I just want to cut it up.
+00:02:34 For my for my very much perfectionist clients who want to make sure that it’s exactly right, that’s not necessary, I just want to cut it up.

 00:02:45 Absolute.
 Just nice slices, OK, Once you sliced your cabbage, put it in a nice sized bowl that you can maneuver with.

 00:02:53 You’re only the only other ingredient we’re going to use is salt.
-And, um, you should really use a kosher sea salt, which is a chunkier salt.
+And you should really use a kosher sea salt, which is a chunkier salt.

 00:03:02 Uh, but it’s wonderful.
 So for a nice size cabbage, you only need one tablespoon of salt.